Medical Alert Recommendations: "No Go" Persona

 Specific Recommendations

 The specific products we recommend are mentioned in the text below.
-Then in the sidebar, and at the bottom of the page, you can see links to our more detailed reviews of those products, and links that send you to the manufacturers page where you can buy them if you wish.
+Then at the bottom of the page, you can see links to our more detailed reviews of those products, and links that send you to the manufacturers page where you can buy them if you wish.

 Most people who fit this persona, will likely be best served by a simple medical alert system in the "at home" category.